docsforadobe/premiere-plugin-guide/docs/gpu-effects-transitions/getting-started.rst

 If you are developing an effect, begin with one of the two GPU effect sample projects, progressively replacing its functionality with your own.
 Refer to :ref:`intro/intro` for general instructions on how to build the SDK projects.

-In addition to those general instructions, the sample project is also dependent on the After Effects plug-in SDK.
+In addition to those general instructions, the sample project is also dependent on the After Effects plugin SDK.
 Download it here.
 On Windows, create an environment variable pointing to it named AE_SDK_BASE_PATH, so that the compiler will find the AE headers that the project includes.
-On macOS, in *Xcode > Preferences > Locations > Source Trees*, specify AE_SDK_BASE_PATH to be the root folder of the AE plug-in SDK you have downloaded and unzipped.
+On macOS, in *Xcode > Preferences > Locations > Source Trees*, specify AE_SDK_BASE_PATH to be the root folder of the AE plugin SDK you have downloaded and unzipped.

 The samples also use Boost, which may be downloaded at boost.org.
 Download that, and create a variable named BOOST_BASE_PATH just as you did with AE_SDK_BASE_PATH above.